ruilov/GitClient-Release/README.md

 If you'd like to add features, let me know.
 That would be super useful.

 Implementing repo file deletion is on my to-do, but may require re-working a bunch of the code.
 Also implementing OAuth authentication would be great.

+I've also noticed slowness or even freezing when you do commits that are too large.